 San Francisco Bay Area Water Emergency Transportation Authority – Water Transportation System.
 Leader of the legal team that served as general counsel to this statutory regional water transit authority that coordinates publicly operated ferry services in the San Francisco Bay.
 Donna assisted the agency in its acquisition of the Oakland/Alameda Ferry Service from the Port of Oakland and City of Alameda, and the Vallejo Ferry Service from the City of Vallejo.
 She negotiated agreements between the agency and public ferry service operators to facilitate the transfer of vessels, facilities and equipment to WETA.
 The Firm also negotiated and drafted procurement documents for construction of new ferry vessels and the first new ferry terminal in the Bay Area in more than 50 years.
 Nossaman represented the agency in the environmental clearance and drafting and negotiation of documents for construction of new ferry maintenance facilities for North and Central Bay operations.
 In other work, the Firm drafted and negotiated procurement documents for dredging and for terminal and float reconstruction projects – obtaining the necessary permits and achieving environmental clearance for projects at existing terminals in Alameda, Oakland, San Francisco and Vallejo.

 New York State Thruway Authority – Tappan Zee Bridge.
 Key member of the legal team that advised on a project Gov. Andrew Cuomo has described as the state’s most pressing infrastructure need – replacement of an aging three-mile-long cantilever bridge over the Hudson River with a new cable-stayed, dual-span structure designed to last a century.
 To help deliver the project, Nossaman drafted procurement and contract documents and assisted with the procurement, resulting in a $3.1 billion design-build contract with a Fluor-led consortium – $800 million less than the next lowest bidder – in the first such deal undertaken by the transportation agency and the largest in the country to date.
-The contractor started construction in 2013 and opened to traffic in 2017.
+The new Governor Mario M. Cuomo Bridge opened to traffic in 2017.

 California High-Speed Rail Authority – Fresno-to-Bakersfield Segment.
 Member of the legal team advising on key elements of the first phase of a planned 800-mile, $68 billion high-speed train system connecting the state’s major urban centers.
 Among many assignments, Nossaman has assisted in drafting procurement and contract documents and overseeing the award of a nearly $1 billion design-build contract to a Tutor Perini/Zachry/Parsons joint venture for the first 29-mile civil works section between Madera and Fresno, as well as a $1.37 billion design-build agreement with a Dragados/Flatiron consortium to develop the next 60-mile civil works segment south of Fresno – both at prices well under engineer’s estimates.
 Nossaman also has advised the Authority regarding administration of the design-build contracts, procurement of trainsets, and the feasibility of using a P3 approach to project delivery.
 We have advised the agency on a wide range of other legal issues, including Surface Transportation Board approvals for the project and state and federal environmental permitting.
 Donna advised on the right-of-way and utility relocation contractual provisions as well as technical provisions, and provides review and drafting assistance involving utility master and relocation agreements.